RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 ---
-title: Make.
-Homebrew Gear Position Indicator
-excerpt: "Sometimes you can't buy the exact thing you want from a store, those are great situations.
-Let me show you a hardware project where I designed the circuit and coded the firmware."
 tags: [Microcontroller]
 ---

-# Gear Position Indicator
+# Make.
+Homebrew Gear Position Indicator

+Sometimes you can't buy the exact thing you want from a store, those are great situations.
+Let me show you a hardware project where I designed the circuit and coded the firmware.

 ## The problem